opensearch-project/opensearch-plugins/INSTALLING.md

 Checkout, build and install the plugin.

 _Example_: Install Anomaly Detection(Job Scheduler plugin which is a dependency).

+To build the plugins with OpenSearch, plugins may require building all their dependencies and publishing them to Maven local along with OpenSearch using [Building Plugins with OpenSearch](https://github.com/opensearch-project/opensearch-plugins/blob/main/BUILDING.md).

 ```
 ~/OpenSearch (main)> git clone https://github.com/opensearch-project/job-scheduler.git